hvasbath/beat/docs/examples/FFI_static_resolution.rst

     - 119

-.. warning:: The *npatches* and *subfault_npatches* argument was updated automatically and must not be edited by the user.
+.. warning:: The *npatches* and *subfault_npatches* argument were updated automatically and must not be edited by the user.
 These might differ slightly for the run of each user depending on the parameter configuration and as the discretization algorithm is not purely deterministic.

 Manually selecting another fault discretizaion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^